 Outside the museum, guests enjoy spending time in the beautiful gardens as well as the parade field.
 Visitors may stroll the Reflection Gardens on the Hay Street side of the building.
 Within the Reflection Gardens is the Sunken Garden highlighted by a fire pit utilized solely for Flag Retirement Ceremonies.

 The lush gardens filled with seasonal flowers and towering magnolia trees offer an opportunity for peaceful reflection and are a lovely tribute to those who served.

 Not far from the gardens is the Parade Field.
-The Parade Field is situated at the corner of Walter Street and Bragg Blvd. and features a walk way lined with statuary as well as a Flag Court honoring United Sates of America, State of North Carolina, POW/MIAs, The United Stated Army, Navy, Marine Corps, Air Force, and Coast Guard.
+The Parade Field is situated at the corner of Walter Street and Bragg Blvd. and features a walkway lined with statuary as well as a Flag Court honoring the United States of America, State of North Carolina, POW/MIAs, The United States Army, Navy, Marine Corps, Air Force, and Coast Guard.
 Each Memorial Day and Veteran’s Day the field is filled with flags.